theosanderson/chronumental/README.md

 ### Troubleshooting

 - Chronumental uses the earliest date in your dataset as an anchor to calibrate everything else.
-If this earliest date is wrong due to a metadata error things won't work well, you can set the reference node manually with `--reference_node`
+If this earliest date is wrong due to a metadata error things won't work well.
+You can set the reference node manually with `--reference_node` to avoid this issue.